 October may mean something different to those experiencing pregnancy and infant loss

 October means a lot of different things to people.
 Maybe it’s decorating for Halloween, pumpkin spice everything, or creating massive piles of fall leaves that are hard to resist jumping into.
-What is probably less common, though, is associating October with the fact that it is the month that many also observe Pregnancy and Infant Loss Awareness.
+What is probably less common, though, is associating October with the month that many also observe Pregnancy and Infant Loss Awareness.
 Yet, many families know too well the heartache of a lost pregnancy or infant.

 In October 1988, President Ronald Reagan designated the entire month of October 1988 as Pregnancy and Infant Loss Awareness Month.
 Later in 2002, a group of women successfully petitioned the federal government, as well as the governors of each of the 50 states, to observe Pregnancy and Infant Loss Remembrance Day on October 15th of each year.
 It is a day of remembrance for pregnancy loss and infant death which includes, but is not limited to, miscarriage, stillbirth, SIDS or the death of a newborn.